TeriDibbits/dog-rescue-pattern-library/patterns/banner/README.md

----
-banner: |
   The banner should only be used on the homepage and should have a call to action button.
----
+It will not be displayed on the extra small or small screens.
+It will be displayed on the medium media query and up.